flowcontrol set to 'bi' loses IP connectivity on ixgbe driven X520

 ffffff090641c828 pciex8086,10fb, instance #1 (driver name: ixgbe)

-Updated by Kevin Crowe over 6 years ago
+Updated by Kevin Crowe about 7 years ago

 Tested changes on a variety of X540 & X520 interfaces, specifically the breakage only exists on X520's as follows: